ml4drug-book/ml4drug-book.github.io/call.md

 ## (B) Attention Track

 This track solicits 2-pages abstract submissions that highlight a perspective of a subject in the field of AI for Science.
 We especially welcome contributions that highlight the gaps between AI and Science.
+(Reference not included in the 2-page limit.)

 Example topics include (but not limited to):
 - Unrealistic ML methodological assumptions
 - Overlooked scientific questions
 - Opportunities on the intersections of multiple disciplines